Tk749/XOX-Game/XOX-Gui/README.md

 # Tic Tac Toe Game
-This code represents a simple Tic Tac Toe (XOX) game developed using the Python programming language.
+This is a simple implementation of the classic Tic Tac Toe (X and O) game in Python using the Tkinter library.
+Two players can take turns and the game checks for a win or a tie.